Scroll into the helix

 Novelty Drive

-Four active ventures: partnerships.community · ZODIAC · Studio19 · The Library
+Four active ventures: partnerships.community · an LGBTQIA+ venue · Studio19 · The Library

 The same strategy becomes invisible to me once it works.
-That is not restlessness — it is how category advantages are built. partnerships.community, ZODIAC Bar & Club, Studio19, the Library of Curiosities (3,000+ volumes).
+That is not restlessness — it is how category advantages are built. partnerships.community, an LGBTQIA+ venue, Studio19, the Library of Curiosities (3,000+ volumes).
 Each one feeds the next.

 → The Pythonic Growth model: every cycle raises the floor